marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

 OUTPUT OPTIONS
   -i, --iomem              print a summary of /proc/iomem
-      --path               print the path (if available) in the memscan -p, --phys               print physical page numbers w/ flags in the memscan
+      --path               print the path (if available) in the memscan -p, --phys               print a summary of the physical pages w/ flags -P  --pfn                print each physical page number w/ flags

 PROGRAM OPTIONS
   -h, --help               display this help and exit